 A neighbor, building, or business next to me is causing a problem.
 What can I do?

-Our organization is an LLC or something other than a nonstock (nonprofit) corporation.
+Our organization has a budget over $300,000.
 Can Community Law Center help us?

 I am an individual or a for-profit business with a legal problem; can Community Law Center help?

 No. Community Law Center can only assist nonprofit organizations.
 For a list of other legal services organizations in Maryland, click here.